 Paula Patton, Matthew Goode, Russell Brand and Michael Caine’s voice star in the family film, directed by Andy De Emmony.
 Ros (Teddie-Rose Malleson-Allen) loves books.
 Smash (Ahsley Aufderheide) throws rocks.
 They are both 13 years of age.
-Otherwise, they don’t … Continue reading Review: ‘Four Kids and It,’ Appealing, Robust Adventures, and Charm to Boot
+Otherwise, they don’t appear to have much in common, except that they are both children of divorce.
+Introduced in their own private worlds, Ros and Smash meet at … Continue reading Review: ‘Four Kids and It,’ Appealing, Robust Adventures, and Charm to Boot

 Delightful and droll, Despicable Me is also refreshingly modest.
 And it’s fun.